Table of Contents

 particular, the table locking involved with performing updates can

-slow down concurrent usage of MEMORY
+slow down concurrent usage of MEMORY tables

 from multiple sessions.